Meet The Team

 • “I have always been high functioning and driven,” Josh said, “But I was one of those guys who didn’t show much emotion, I didn’t know how to let myself be vulnerable, let other people in.
 On the outside, I was this stallion of a man.
-Inside, I never thought I was good enough, never at peace, always trying to fill a void.
-Before I was married, I struggled with sexual integrity, got caught up in the locker room culture.
-Life on the road has a lot of temptations.”
+Inside, I never thought I was good enough, never at peace, always trying to fill a void.”

 “It’s not just about counting sobriety days here–it’s about changing hearts.
 There’s a step that’s missing between rehab and real life and we try to fill it,” Josh said.
 “We also offer support to our residents who, for some reason or another, just aren’t living up to their potential.
 Our goal is to help young men who think they’re nothing turn into something.”